GoogleCloudPlatform/security-response-automation/README.md

 ### Google Compute Engine

+#### Create Snapshot

+Automatically create a snapshot of all disks associated with a GCE instance.

+Configuration

+- Configured in settings.json under the `remove_public_ip` key.
+- `snapshot_project_id` An optional project ID where disk snapshots will be copied to.

 #### Remove public IPs from an instance

 Removes all public IPs from an instance's network interface.